Chapter 1: Color Management

 A green BT.709 primary displayed on a BT.709 monitor will NOT look like a green BT.2020 primary displayed on a BT.2020 monitor.
 They are complete different chromaticities !

-• Rendering Space : also called working space, for our lighting calculation (the scene-referred state).
+• Rendering space: also called working space, for our lighting calculation (the scene-referred state).

 Rendering and Display spaces

 The rendering and display spaces do NOT have to be the same.
 It is really important to understand the distinction between those two.
 In CG, the rendering space will always have a linear transfer function.
-We will detail the scene-linear workflow in a bit.

 This is where Color Management really comes in handy.
 In a CG workflow, it is vital to know for every single step which color space you are working in.